KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                             a 16-bit type needs four hex-characters: 00FF a 32-bit type needs eight hex-characters: 000000FF a 11-byte-string: 666F6F2062617200000000 ("foo bar")
+                            Negative values have to be defined using the two's complement.
                             This attribute is MANDATORY.

                         Optional: